levkk/rwf/docs/docs/views/templates/index.md

 </div>
 ```

-The variables `username` and `bio` can be substituded for values unique to each of your users, for example:
+The variables `username` and `bio` can be substituted for values unique to each of your users, for example:

 === "Rust"
     ```rust